 Level I Programs are short term, didactic alcohol and drug driving education programs.
 They are not designed to be therapy sessions although they certainly may be therapeutic.
-It is intended this type of program provide information
+It is intended this type of program provide information about alcohol, drugs and effects on driving so non-problem social drinkers can learn the facts and decide whether they need to make any changes in their drinking patterns.
+If they should decide to change, they will have some knowledge on which to base a decision.
 In most cases, the trauma of being arrested and/or being involved in a crash, along with the possibility of fine, jail sentence, community service and a screening evaluation has provided a learning experience.
 People will state firmly they have "learned their lesson" and will never drive under the influence or even impaired again.
 This may be correct, but research shows non-problem social drinkers who successfully complete a program shows better in regard to traffic safety matters than do those who do not attend.
 We should not cut their lesson by not providing education about drinking, drugs and driving.
 Any agency or individual may operate a Level I program after certification by ADAD.
 In addition to program certification, instructors must have ADAD counselor certification as well as have education, experience and/or training in either social science, psychology, counseling, alcohol/drug rehabilitation, education traffic safety or other related fields.
 Non certified volunteers may be used if supervised by a certified instructor.
 Only the non-problem social drinker, according to ADAD criteria, shall be enrolled in this type of program unless certain procedures involving the referring court are followed and appropriate client file charting is done.
 The Level I programs shall range between four and eight sessions in length.
 Each session should be at least two hours long and total 8-16 hours.
-While the majority of programs are conducted once a week for 6-8 weeks, it is permissible to have "marathon" on-day programs if there are at least four twohour sessions in which all content/topic requirements are met.
+While the majority of programs are conducted once a week for 6-8 weeks, it is permissible to have "marathon" on-day programs if there are at least four, two-hour sessions in which all content/topic requirements are met.
 There are other formats which may meet standards.
 The content/topic requirements of a Level I program are: 1) an ADAD approved pre-post test; 2) history, use and definition of alcohol, alcohol as a drug; 3) physiological effects of alcohol, other drugs, legal and illegal and their effects on driving; 4) psychological and sociological consequences of use/abuse of alcohol or drugs; 5) blood alcohol concentration and effects on driving performance; 6) court penalties; 7) motor vehicle division laws and penalties; 8) review of treatment approaches; and, 9) various programs and alternatives to drinking and driving.
 Level I programs must be conducted in facilities which meet ADAD physical requirements for outpatient programs.
 The group size is limited to a maximum of 25 persons and an individual client record has to be maintained on each client.
 The Level I client record must contain court documents, release(s) of information, pre-post tests results, attendance/completion data and generalized group notes as to content/topic requirements covered per session.
 The Level I program must have a written policy concerning reporting of absences, failure to enroll in and/or complete, failure to meet fiscal obligations, and progress to the courts, ADAD, probation department, ADES and Revenue Department Hearing Section.